tinyredinc/notes/real_estate/investor_spv.md

 All terms and conditions related to investment returns shall be expressly defined within this Special Purpose Vehicle (SPV), acting as an isolation layer.
 Should any disputes arise from individual investors, such disputes shall be resolved within the confines of the SPV, ensuring that the property ownership layer remains unaffected.

+The agreement should incorporate the following key terms:

-- Share Class - Three classes of shares shall be issued:
+- Class of Shares - Three classes of shares shall be issued.

     - Class A - Common Share